nxp-auto-goldvip/gvip/can-gw/README.rst

    The CAN packets are sent from Linux and received on the M7 through the LLCE filters, then passed through the PDU router instance running on the M7 core.
  - CAN to CAN 1:1 frame routing on LLCE (Fast Route) The CAN packets are sent from Linux and received on the LLCE.
 As opposed to the previous use case, the packets are routed directly by the LLCE, without any M7 core intervention.
  - CAN to ETH and CAN 1:1 frame routing on LLCE (Can to Ethernet Route).
    The CAN packets are sent from Linux and received on the LLCE.
-The packet will then be routed by the LLCE
-   firmware to the output LLCE CAN instance.
+The packet will then be routed by the LLCE firmware to the output LLCE CAN instance.
 The packet will then be formatted into AVTP format and sent to the PFE.
    The packets sent to the PFE firmware are then captured on the AUX0 interface as inbound traffic.
-   When the canperf script detects that injected packets shall also be received by the PFE firmware, a network listener service will start and will capture all the incoming AVTP traffic and log it to a file.
-   In this case, the canperf script will also report how much data was captured by the ethernet filter.
+   When the canperf script detects that the injected packets will also be sent to the AUX0 interface, a network service listener, namely "avtp_listener", will start to capture AVTP packets and log them to a file.
+In this case, the canperf script will also report how much data was captured by the ethernet service listener.

 Prerequisites